 Evidence packet for first-sale and datacenter hardware

-A first-sale packet should include the manufacturer-to-middleman invoice, middleman-to-importer invoice, purchase orders, proof of sale for export to the United States, payment records, relationship disclosures, assists/tooling records, freight and insurance treatment, product descriptions, HTS candidates, and origin evidence.
-If those documents do not exist before entry, a broker cannot safely manufacture them after the fact.
+A first-sale packet includes the manufacturer-to-middleman invoice, middleman-to-importer invoice, purchase orders showing U.S. destination at the time of the earlier sale, proof of payment at each level, written distributorship/agency agreements, relationship disclosures, assists/tooling/engineering-cost records, freight and insurance terms, product descriptions, HTS candidates with 9903.88.xx coverage, and origin evidence.
+If those documents do not exist before entry, a broker cannot safely manufacture them after the fact — and a CBP CF-28 will ask for them in the order listed.

 Official sources to keep open